1. Languages used by the local tax authorities

 UK tax resident companies will generally be subject to UK corporation tax on all income, profits and capital gains earned in an accounting period, regardless of where in the world they arise.
 This is subject to possible double taxation relief for foreign source income, profits and gains.
 A UK branch of an overseas office will generally only be taxed on the profits arising from its activities in the UK.

-The current rate of UK corporation tax for tax year 2022/2023 is 19%.
-This will increase to 25% on 1 April 2023.
-The lower rate of 19% will continue to apply to companies with annual profits of not more than £50,000, with marginal relief for profits of up to £250,000.
+The current main rate of UK corporation tax is 25% which applies to companies with annual profits of more than £250,000.
+There is a small profits rate of 19% which applies to companies with annual profits of not more than £50,000, with marginal relief for profits between £50,000 and £250,000.

 Corporate wealth tax